Jim Harbaugh NFL rumors grow louder: What we know after talk with Carolina Panthers owner

 Carolina Panthers owner David Tepper has talked to Harbaugh, the Michigan football head coach, about the team’s head coaching position, according to multiple reputable reports.
 The Panthers fired coach Matt Rhule – who turned around Temple and then Baylor, before making the jump to the NFL – after a 1-4 start, and have hung in under interim coach Steve Wilks to post a 6-10 record entering Week 18.
 The Panthers, who were eliminated from the playoffs with a 30-24 loss at Tampa Bay last week, are expected to conduct interviews for the full-time position after Sunday's regular season finale.
 Rhule went 11-27 in parts of three seasons.

-The Athletic reported Monday according to multiple sources Harbaugh is expected to leave Michigan if an NFL franchise offered him a head coach job.
-His contract buyout is $3 million this year.
-He was reportedly contacted by the Denver Broncos on Sunday, one day after the Wolverines' upset loss in the Fiesta Bowl to Texas Christian.
+The Athletic reported Monday, according to multiple sources, Harbaugh is expected to leave Michigan if an NFL franchise offered him a head coach job.
+His contract buyout is $3 million this year until Jan.
+11, when it decreases by $750,000.
+He was reportedly contacted by the Denver Broncos on Sunday, one day after the Wolverines' upset loss in the Fiesta Bowl to TCU.
 The Broncos are 4-12 this season and fired their head coach after 15 games.

-TRENDING:Why Michigan football's Jim Harbaugh may be the unluckiest coach in America

 The Panthers' job looks attractive for multiple reasons, including their position moving forward in a wide open NFC South.